-9. Do Differently Than You Say
+9. Doing Differently Than You Say

 When you say you will do something, do it.
 If you are unsure if you can do it, say so.
 If you find you are unable to do what you said, let those you made the promise know as soon as possible, and apologize.

-10. Lead by Catchphrase
+10. Leading by Catchphrase

 In other words, one size doesn’t fit all.
-The life of a leader can be chaotic because it involves other human beings with their own unique potpourri of circumstances, strengths and weaknesses, personalities and preferences, and agendas.
-You must learn how to roll with the punches, and if you can, even see those punches as dance moves instead.
+The life of a leader can be chaotic because it involves other human beings with their own unique potpourri of circumstances, strengths and weaknesses, personalities, preferences, and agendas.
+You must learn how to roll with the punches.
+And if you can, even see those punches as dance moves instead.

-It is also holding a Theory Y or Theory Z mindset while focusing on being an integral and interdependent member of the team rather than polishing the throne of power.
+It is also holding a theory Y or theory Z mindset while focusing on being an integral and interdependent member of the team rather than polishing the throne of power.